JakuWorks/PowerShell-File-Walker-Commands/README.md

 ### Note
 This project IS functional if set up correctly.
 However is old.
 It was rushed too.
-And bad programming practices were applied tp it.
+And bad programming practices were applied to it.
 It's state does not reflect my current abilities